 Going to the doctor is important for your health.
 It is also important to document your injuries in case you need to file a claim later.
 If you do not see a doctor, the insurance company will likely argue that you did not seek medical treatment, therefore you must not have been injured.
 The insurance company also may argue that your own negligence caused your injuries to become worse.
 If the insurer is successful with either of these arguments, it will greatly reduce the amount of compensation you ultimately receive.

-Once you have seen a doctor, the next step is to speak to a personal injury lawyer who can review the details of the accident and discuss whether you have a valid personal injury claim.
+Once you have seen a doctor, the next step is to speak to a top Fort Wayne auto collision lawyer who can review the details of the accident and discuss whether you have a valid personal injury claim.